src47/DeepLPnet/README.md

 * *helper_functions_topas.py*: helper functions for topas script generation.

 * *data_generation.py*: code for the dataloader used for modifications (augmentation) during training.

+**data:**

+* The SSRL Beamline 2-1 dataset is available in the XY_data_labels directory

+**examples:**

+Tutorial notebooks for prediction on SSRL data:

+* *predictions.ipynb*: is an example jupyter notebook to show how to deploy the ML models on data collected from Beamline 2-1 at SSRL.
+* *topasScriptGeneration.ipynb*: is an example jupyter notebook to show how to create a corresponding topas file for Lp-Search (https://journals.iucr.org/j/issues/2017/05/00/to5164/) based on the ML predictions for SSRL data.

 **models_ICSD_CSD**: